Korkmatik/DataScience/Projects/Cyber Security Salaries/README.md

 # Cyber Security Salaries

 This is an analysis of Cyber Security Salaries in the U.S. The full article can be found on Medium.
+The models were trained on data from [infosec-jobs.com](https://infosec-jobs.com/salaries/download/).

 # Project structure
 - 01_cyber_security_salaries_us_data_cleanup.ipynb: Basic exploratorative analysis and cleaning data